 Form PTO/SB/80 or PTO/SB/81 (available at www.uspto.gov/patent/patents-forms) should be used for powers of attorney in applications filed before September 16, 2012.
 Note that the Office does not recommend that practitioners use a combined declaration and power of attorney document, and no longer provides such a form on the USPTO website.
+Form PTO/SB/81A may be used in a patent that issued from an application filed before September 16, 2012.

-402.03 Signature Requirements for Papers Filed in an Application [R-07.2015]
+402.03 Signature Requirements for Papers Filed in an Application [R-07.2022]